 Moreover, in a sea of get-rich-quick schemes and kids with too much money on their hands, this is a project that really shines by doing things differently and feels wholesome, and this is the main reason why I’m 100% in.
 I might not make any money on this one, but I love being able to be part of this initiative.

 Kumo’s world is a world full of fun and adventures, where people can just be silly and be a big kid without being judged.
 It’s an interactive RPG-kind project where participants work together as a team to discover Kumo’s world.

 I love the artwork and think it’s high quality in terms of design.
 It’s the kind of family-friendly, light-hearted design that just makes me happy.

-I’m not sure if this project has legs, but the artwork is fantastic in my opinion, and I like the community.
+I’m not sure if this project has legs price-wise, but the artwork is fantastic in my opinion, and I like the community.
 Again, this is the kind of project that I can share with my kids.
-I’m looking forward to children’s coloring sheets and stories so we can enjoy these together.
+I’ve already purchased a received a children’s coloring book for my son, and I’m looking forward to the storybook.

 Blue Chip Projects I’d Love to Invest In

 There are certain projects that have been popular for a long time and have pretty stable floors.
 They tend to cost a lot of money and have made many of their owners rich beyond their dreams.